wp-plugins/flyzoo/readme.txt

 * Live Support: simple but effective tool to help customers and increase sales!

-* Track Visitors Live: see who is online, identify potential customers and invite them to chat
+* Track Visitors Live: see who is online, identify and invite to chat potential customers

 * Pop out chat windows: enjoy the chat in a floating browser window to improve the user experience